Table of Contents

 - Limit how much you rotate or twist your body when clearing the snow.

-- Lift the snow by engaging a proper squat.
-Keep a wide stance and bend from your hip and knees.
+- Maintain a wide stance and bend from your hips and knees.

 - Keep your elbows by your side when lifting the snow.